Teradata/developer-resources/docs/FAQ.md

 ## Users

 ### What are the AI Unlimited user types?
-Admins, project owners, and collaborators:
+AI Unlimited owner, project owners, and collaborators:
-- The admin is the user who sets up AI Unlimited for your organization.
+- The AI Unlimited owner is the user who sets up AI Unlimited for your organization.
 - The user who creates a project is the project's owner.
 - Additional users of a project are collaborators.

-### I'm an admin.
+### I'm the AI Unlimited owner.
 After the initial setup, can I go back and change settings?
 Yes, sign back in to the setup, and make any changes.

-### Can an admin add other admins?
-No, AI Unlimited supports one admin.

 ### I'm a project owner.
 How do I add collaborators to a project?
 First, add them to the project's Git repository.